Larissabtos/github-final-project/README.md

-# Simple Interest Calculator
+# This is the README.md file for the **github-final-project**

-A calculator that calculates simple interest given principal amount, annual rate of interest and time period in years.
+A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

-## Formula
+Input:

-Simple Interest = (P × T × R) / 100
+   p, principal amount

-Where:
+   t, time period in years

-- P = Principal amount
+   r, annual rate of interest
-- T = Time period in years
+Output
-- R = Annual rate of interest
+   simple interest = p*t*r/100